ferret-stack/ferret-stack.github.io/_posts/2025-10-24-Player-Profiles.md

 Think of it this way: traditional HUD stats are like reading someone's resume.
 Stack trajectory is like looking at their face right now.
 Both matter.
 But one tells you who they are, and the other tells you how they're doing.

+The most important thing you can learn from this is being able to more easily identify the shitregs from the competent regs.

 ## The Gap in Fast-Fold Profiling

-Fast-fold poker - Rush & Cash on GG, Zone on Ignition, whatever your site calls it - presents a unique profiling challenge.
-You're not facing the same opponents hand after hand like you would at a regular table.
-The guy you just stacked isn't going to be in the very next hand seeking revenge.
-The player pool is constantly rotating.
+Fast-fold poker presents a unique profiling challenge.
+You're not facing the same opponents hand after hand like you would at a regular table and so information on how a player is playing is at a premium.

-This means your sample sizes on individual players stay small.
-You might have 50 hands on someone.
-Maybe 100 if you've been grinding for hours.
-That's not nothing - 50 hands gives you a rough sense of VPIP and PFR - but it's not enough for granular reads on their 3-bet defense or their river bluff frequency.

-What you DO have immediately available is their stack size and how many hands they've played this session.
-This information updates in real-time and gives you psychological context that stats alone can't provide.
+While some sites track and present to everyone a player's stats, others do not.
+For this reason, I think playing fast-fold poker on clients like GGPoker (who do this sort of tracking) makes a lot more sense than on a client where your stats are coming from a smaller sample of times **you** faced them, such as Pokerstars (also, it's not 2005 anymore - feed where the fish play!).

 A player with a 27/22 stat line looks like a reasonable reg.
 But is that player sitting on 100bb after 1000 hands, or 170bb after 200 hands?
 Those are radically different players in radically different mental states, and you should play against them differently.
+The former is likely to have a declining red line, while the latter is possibly a more balanced, if not slightly more aggressive, reg.

+(Trust me; I'm this reg)

 This isn't a crystal ball.
 You're not going to divine their exact hand from their stack size.
 But it's a tiebreaker - a small edge that helps you make slightly better decisions in marginal spots.
 And in fast-fold poker, where you're seeing hundreds of hands per hour, small edges compound quickly.